 Berlin Computer Spiele Museum

-The main part of the museum is filled with custom display cases.
+The main part of the museum is filled with custom-designed display cases that give the entire museum a polished, professional vibe.
 They run along most of the length of the museum.
+Consoles and playable games are displayed into the displays.
+Here’s a peek at part of their recent console collection.

 Berlin Computer Spiele Museum